syncfusion-content/blazor-docs/blazor/scheduler/resources.md

     }
 }
 ```
-The following image depicts how the multiple resources will be displayed in Timeline Resource view accordingly.
+The following image shows the multiple resources rendering on the Timeline view Scheduler.
 ![Timeline Resource view in Blazor Scheduler](images/blazor-scheduler-timelineresourceview.png)

 ### Grouping single-level resources